DECENTfoundation/DECENT-Network/README.md

 Then, run the witness node again:

     $ cd ~/dev/DECENTfoundation/working_dir
-    $ ~/dev/DECENTfoundation/build/artifacts/prefix/bin/witness_node --genesis-json ~/dev/DECENTfoundation/DECENT-Network/genesis.json
+    $ ~/dev/DECENTfoundation/build/artifacts/prefix/bin/witness_node --genesis-json ~/dev/DECENTfoundation/DECENT-Network/genesis.json --replay-blockchain

 This will launch the witness node with the default genesis.
+Replay blockchain is a workaround, there is currently a bug than not all saved objects are restored correctly after restart.

 Then, in a separate console, start the command-line wallet by executing: